studioromeo/studioromeo.github.com/src/posts/2023-04-23-dev-diaries-episode-2.md

 ---
-title: Lessons Learned the Hard Way With Dependencies
+title: Lessons Learned the Hard Way with Dependencies
 summary: Learning the hard way that sometimes it's better to build your own than to struggle with existing tools
 tags:
     - Dev Diaries